google/bigwheels/docs/cpp_style_guide.md

 BigWheels has a `.clang-format` file in the root of the project.
 It's recommended that all code contributions use it.
 The resulting formatted code should cover the majority of spacing, alignment and argument handling styles mentioned in this doc.

+### clang-format off/on

+`clang-format off` and `clang-format on` should be use wherever makes sense.
+For instance specifying geometry data.

+Avoid using  `clang-format off` and `clang-format on` to circumvent coding guidelines.

+If someone has put `clang-format off` and `clang-format on` tags around a block of code, please do not remove it without consulting them.
+There is a reason that they placed it there in the first place and that should be respected.

-## Spacing alignment
+## Spacing and alignment

 Use 4 space indentions.
 No tabs.

-Both variable declaration and assignment should be aligned to the block they're declared in.
+Variable declaration and assignment should be aligned to the block they're declared in.

 ```c++
 // Block one